 Not Responded Options

-For participants that have not responded, you can add the steps Send Email, Create CTA, and End Outreach.
+For participants that will not respond to the Program, you can add the steps Send Email, Create CTA, and End Outreach.
 This option is designed for accounts that have not responded at all, where you sent reminder and escalation emails and have not received a response.
 Following are the Not Responded options:

-- Send Email: You have the option to add a End Outreach step after Send Email.
+- Send Email: You have the option to add an End Outreach step after Send Email.
 For more information on this step, refer to the Configure Emails section.

-- Create CTA: These steps operate similarly to the ability to create and close CTAs within the Rules Engine.
-For example, the create CTA step requires Type, Status, Reason, Due Date, Priority and Default Owner to be filled out.
-For more information regarding configuring each step of the CTA, refer to Creating and Closing CTAs from Rules Engine.
-You will have the option to add a End Outreach step after this one.
+- Create CTA: These steps operate similarly to the ability to create and close CTAs using Rules Engine.
+For example, the Create CTA configuration requires Type, Status, Reason, Due Date, Priority, Default Owner, etc. For more information on configuring each step of the CTA, refer to Creating and Closing CTAs from Rules Engine article.
+You have the option to add an End Outreach step after the Create CTA step.

-End Outreach: Participants passing through the End Outreach step will be moved to completed.
+- End Outreach: Participants passing through the End Outreach step will be moved to the completed stage.
 There is nothing to configure with this step.